Computer Science Foundations

 Distributed Systems at the university level

-Distributed systems are how Google, Amazon, and Meta serve billions of requests per second across thousands of machines that fail independently and communicate over networks that lose messages.
+Distributed systems are how the largest technology companies serve billions of requests per second across thousands of machines that fail independently and communicate over networks that lose messages.
 Distributed systems courses cover 8 named topic areas: communication models (RPC with gRPC or Thrift, message passing with TCP or RDMA, message queues with Kafka or RabbitMQ or NATS), consistency models (linearizability, sequential consistency, causal consistency, eventual consistency, snapshot isolation), consensus protocols (Paxos and its variants Multi-Paxos and EPaxos, Raft with leader election and log replication, Byzantine fault-tolerant protocols like PBFT and HotStuff), replication strategies (primary-backup, chain replication, quorum-based, state-machine replication), distributed transactions (2PC, 3PC, Percolator-style with Paxos, sagas with compensating actions), fault tolerance (timeout-based failure detection, gossip-based membership, repair via anti-entropy), distributed storage (Dynamo-style with consistent hashing plus quorums, Bigtable-style with chunked tablets, Spanner-style with TrueTime plus 2PC), and modern orchestration (Docker containers, Kubernetes pods plus deployments plus services, service meshes with Envoy or Linkerd).
-MIT 6.824, Stanford CS244B, Berkeley CS262A, CMU 15-440, and Princeton COS 418 each spend 13 to 15 weeks on these topics with reading lists pulling from SOSP, OSDI, NSDI, SIGMOD, and VLDB conferences.
+A typical distributed systems course spends 13 to 15 weeks on these topics with reading lists pulling from SOSP, OSDI, NSDI, SIGMOD, and VLDB conferences.

 The canonical paper list includes Lamport 1978 (Time, Clocks, and the Ordering of Events), Brewer 2000 (CAP Theorem), Ongaro-Ousterhout 2014 (Raft), Corbett et al 2012 (Spanner), Dean-Ghemawat 2004 (MapReduce), DeCandia et al 2007 (Dynamo).
-MIT 6.824 ships a 4-lab Raft implementation in Go: MapReduce on top of Raft, Raft itself with leader election plus log replication, fault-tolerant key-value service using Raft, sharded version with reconfiguration.
+Hands-on courses ship a multi-lab Raft implementation in Go: MapReduce on top of Raft, Raft itself with leader election plus log replication, a fault-tolerant key-value service using Raft, and a sharded version with reconfiguration.
 The assessment landscape is 70-30 projects over written work because distributed systems correctness requires extensive testing under simulated failure (partitions, slow nodes, message reordering) which is hard to assess without runnable code.

-CSHH tutor matching for this subject draws from CS graduates with production distributed-systems experience: former engineers at Google, Amazon, Meta, Netflix who built or operated large-scale services, plus PhD researchers in distributed-systems labs (MIT PDOS, CMU PDL, Berkeley RISElab).
-Our tutors deliver Raft implementations passing the MIT 6.824 test suite (including the linearizability checker), consensus-protocol proofs with explicit safety and liveness arguments, microservice architectures with Docker Compose for local development plus Kubernetes manifests for production deployment, message-queue producer-consumer code with explicit at-least-once vs exactly-once semantic handling, and distributed-transaction implementations with explicit rollback and compensation logic.
-Languages supported: Go (the lingua franca for distributed systems including MIT 6.824, Kubernetes, etcd, CockroachDB), Java (for Kafka and Cassandra ecosystem), Python (for prototyping plus scripting), C++ (for performance-critical systems and Google-style services).
+CSHH tutor matching for this subject draws from CS graduates with production distributed-systems experience: former engineers who built or operated large-scale services, plus PhD researchers from distributed-systems labs.
+Our tutors deliver Raft implementations passing the course test suite (including the linearizability checker), consensus-protocol proofs with explicit safety and liveness arguments, microservice architectures with Docker Compose for local development plus Kubernetes manifests for production deployment, message-queue producer-consumer code with explicit at-least-once vs exactly-once semantic handling, and distributed-transaction implementations with explicit rollback and compensation logic.
+Languages supported: Go (the lingua franca for distributed systems including Kubernetes, etcd, CockroachDB), Java (for Kafka and Cassandra ecosystem), Python (for prototyping plus scripting), C++ (for performance-critical large-scale services).

 Where Students Get Stuck